con1980/instacart_python/README.md

 #loc function for New customer if orders 10 or lower
 ords_prods_merge.loc[ords_prods_merge['max_order'] <= 10, 'loyalty_flag'] = 'New customer'
 ```
-Below you find a count of the three loyalty groups</br >
+Below count of the three loyalty groups</br >
 ![alt text](</06 Screenshots/screenshot loyalty flag.png>)

 ### Combine dataframes
-Before i can start in going into my analysis and visualization all dataframes have to be merged to another.</br >
+Before starting into the analysis and visualization all dataframes have to be merged to another.</br >
-The primary column to merge the datframes to eachother is the 'user_id' in each dataframe.</br >
+The primary column to merge the datframes in this case is the 'user_id'</br >
 ```python
 #check both columns are the same data type
 df_customers['user_id'].dtypes == ords_prods_grouped['user_id'].dtypes